bartoszrychlicki/FormFillAi/README.md

 ## Environment

-The chat endpoint relies on OpenAI-compatible credentials via the Vercel AI SDK.
-Set `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`) in `apps/web/.env.local` before hitting live models.
+The chat endpoint relies on Anthropic Claude via the Vercel AI SDK.
+Set `ANTHROPIC_API_KEY` (and optionally `ANTHROPIC_MODEL`) in `apps/web/.env.local` before hitting live models.
 Tests mock the AI SDK and webhook calls, so no secrets are required locally.

 ## Repository Layout